devnwang/FanFiction-DB/README.md

 # FanFiction-DB
-Application to keep track of fanfiction
+Application for users to keep track of stories they're reading and their thoughts.

+Note: Presently in the process of updating current progress onto GitHub